 Where is Rogliano?

 As Rogliano isn’t well known on a foreigner’s travel route, rest assured that the Roglianese will warmly welcome you, whilst happily sharing an espresso, crispy pastry, and a chat with you about their village.

 The main street in Rogliano affords great photo opportunities across the sweeping Savuto Valley, whilst commemorating the local miners and the fallen.

 Rogliano’s Centro Storico (Old Town) boasts Medieval arched stone buildings, which are a pleasure to meander through whilst stumbling on the fantastic open-air art museum in the Corso.

 Twelve local artists had six hours to create their sculptures – a delight to wander around and admire.

 Love all the intricate but sometimes bizarre carvings in ancient alleyways…

-…or bronze emblems from a past on aged wooden doors, when taking one’s time to create something unique seemed possible.
+…or bronze emblems from the past on aged wooden doors, when taking one’s time to create something unique seemed possible.

 A short but steep drive sees you swerving up the hill from the village of Rogliano until you arrive at beautiful Le Manche for stunningly breathtaking vistas and crisp fresh air.

 If you’re looking for some shopping, then Le Manche is not for you.
-No shops exist in this small hamlet – only sporadic residential homes or rustic holiday huts dot the wooded hills.
+No shops exist in this small hamlet.
+Only sporadic residential homes or rustic holiday huts dot the wooded hills – a paradies.
 You visit Le Manche to see friends, or to enjoy the clean air, sparkling mountain water, and memorable views.